Our obligations for dangerous structures

 If your call is during normal working hours (8.30 am until 5 pm Monday to Friday – excluding Bank Holidays) please contact our offices.

-A duty surveyors is available at others times but only upon the request of the emergency services.
+A duty surveyor is available at others times but only upon the request of the emergency services.